pidupuis/grunt-submake/README.md

 # grunt-submake

-> Grunt plugin which executes subprojects' Make tasks.
+> Run Make rules through Grunt tasks (by just specifying the Makefile path and the rules!)

 ## Description

-If your project integrates subprojects using GNU Make, this plugin is made for you.
-With this plugin you will be able to run make targets inside your grunt process.
+If your project integrates subprojects using GNU Make, this plugin is made for you!
+With this plugin you will be able to run any Make rules from any Makefile inside any Grunt task.

-For instances:
+Numerous use cases including:
-* you can build your subproject(s) during the build of your entire project,
+* Build your Make-based subprojects during the build of your Grunt-based parent project,
-* you can also run `make test` as a step of your `grunt test` task,
-* you can integrate a `make build` into your grunt-contrib-watch looking at your subproject,
-* you can run make targets independently for all of your subprojects,
-* and off course, you can also run make targets for your entire project
+* Run your subprojects' tests during the test process of your parent project,
+* Combine `grunt-contrib-watch` with the power of Make to rebuild modified subprojects' parts without manual server reloading,
+* Define easily a submake task for each Make-based subproject (no need to remember which rules to run for which subproject),
+* Handle easily interoperability between Make and Grunt in every case (<b>no need for subprojects specifically</b>),
+* Keep using command lines without shame (custom Grunt tasks are pretty cool but they could wait),
+* Do a lot of other thing only you could imagine!

-This plugin is compatible with Cmake!
+#### This plugin is compatible with <b>[CMake](http://www.cmake.org/)</b>!

 This plugin was inspired by [grunt-subgrunt](https://github.com/tusbar/grunt-subgrunt), which rocks the world by the way.